 Once you determine that filing for bankruptcy protection is the right debt relief solution for you, it is important to explore which chapter of personal bankruptcy would be of most benefit to you.
 Every bankruptcy case is unique and your specific situation, along with your goals, will help determine whether Chapter 7 or Chapter 13 is right.
+We have collected additional benefits of chapter 13 bankruptcy for you to read.

 Chapter 7 bankruptcy is the most common chapter, generally the quickest and simplest, and is typically completed in four to six months.
 While that sounds enticing, Chapter 13 offers benefits to debtors that are not available to debtors who file for Chapter 7 bankruptcy.